Paul Goldschmidt Player Props: Cardinals vs. Braves

 Braves Pitching Rankings (2022)

-- Braves pitchers combined to surrender 148 home runs (0.9 per game), the fourth-fewest in the big leagues.

-- Dodd starts for the first time this season for the Braves.
+- Elder will make his first start of the season for the Braves.

-- The southpaw will make his MLB debut at 24 years old.
+- The 23-year-old righty started and threw five innings in his last appearance on Monday, Oct.
+3 against the Miami Marlins.

 © 2023 Data Skrive.
 All rights reserved.